 Many people find proofreading to be a drag.
 And while you can do it yourself, and maybe should, another person, who isn’t as familiar as you are with the text, will spot errors that you miss over and over again.

 What You Should Be Looking For

-Following are just some ideas of what errors you should be alert for while proofreading:
+Following are just some ideas of what kind of errors you should be alert for while proofreading:

 - missing words

 - repetitious or overused words or short phrases